Faezehabibi/pc_tutorial/information_flow.md

   information flow:
   * **Forward**: When the information goes forward in time; it is at the source and
   goes away from the source.
-  * **Backward**:

-  , while backward means when information flows in the opposite direction and it backs down (toward the source).
+  * **Backward**: When the information flows backward in time; it is at the descination and it backs down toward the source. in the opposite direction of forward and .
 In other words, moving with the flow is called forward pathway and moving against the flow is called backward pathway.